As fall approached, 10-year-old Henry sat with his dad, Sean, on the front porch.

 “I’m sure I want to do remote learning.”

-Sean acknowledges that family dynamics and disparities could prohibit other moms and dads from working and schooling from home.
+Sean acknowledges that family dynamics and disparities could prohibit other parents from working and schooling from home.
 But after he and Henry had the chance of a lifetime to learn and work together during the COVID-19 closures, Sean started to question things.
 Were traditional schools helping or actually hindering families in his community?
 Was his kid falling in love with learning in school?
 Was he getting a chance to pursue his passions?
 Henry was doing well, sure, but was he thriving?
 Or was there a better structure out there: one his family could build for themselves?

 Traditional School for Henry Pre-COVID-19

 Henry is a good student.
 He won the school spelling bee.
 He enjoys reading and is well liked by his peers.
 By the traditional measures of success, Henry was doing just fine in school.
 So why didn’t it feel right?

 Sean wasn’t necessarily a big proponent of traditional school for his son, but he had followed along with the expectations.
 “Frankly, when you want the very best for your kid, you do what you are told to do they tell you to do”, he said.

 But, when COVID-19 closed schools, Sean had a new chance to reexamine how traditional school worked and exactly why it might feel off.
 Sean juggled conference calls and facilitated Henry’s schoolwork in March of 2020.
 He realized that all that juggling may have felt frustrating and time-consuming in the beginning, but it quickly birthed a wonderful new routine in the home.
 He and Henry were closer than ever, and were getting more work done than before.